j0zzz/JoeQuake/README.md

 desired max fps to their monitor's refresh rate to achieve a much smoother gameplay experience.

+### Ghost recording

+The ghost feature shows the player from a demo file while you are playing the game or watching another demo file.
+This is useful for speedruns to know where you are relative to a reference demo, and to indicate where you could be faster.

+#### Commands

+- `ghost <demo-file>`:  Add ghost from the given demo file.
+The ghost will be loaded on next map load.
+With no arguments it will show the current ghost's demo file, if any.
+Only one ghost may be added at a time.
+- `ghost_remove`: Remove the current ghost, if any is added.
+The change will take effect on next map load.
+- `ghost_shift <t>`: Shift the ghost to be the given number of seconds infront of the player.
+Useful if you lose the ghost but you still want to see its route.
+- `ghost_shift_reset`: Undo the effect of `ghost_shift`, and put the ghost back to its correct position.

+#### Cvars

+- `ghost_delta [0|1]`: Show how far ahead or behind the ghost you currently are.
+  This is unaffected by `ghost_shift`.
+- `ghost_range <distance>`:  Hide the ghost when it is within this distance.
+- `ghost_alpha <float>`: Change how transparent the ghost is.  `0` is fully transparent, `1` is fully opaque.

 ## NOTE for linux GLX users

 You need to have GLX installed and set up correctly.
 To install GLX, you need